emiliosheinz/full-cycle-microservices-based-architecture/README.md

 1. **Design for Failure:** Microservices are designed to handle failure gracefully.
 Each service should be resilient and able to recover from failures, minimizing the impact on the overall system.

 1. **Evolutionary Design:** The architecture supports the evolutionary design, allowing systems to evolve over time.
 This is crucial for adapting to changing business requirements and technologies.

+## Resilience in Microservices Architecture

+Resilience is the ability of a system to recover from failures and continue to function.
+It reduces the risks of data loss, downtime, and service disruptions.
+In a microservices architecture, resilience is crucial due to the distributed nature of the services.
+Here are some key strategies to improve resilience in microservices:

+1. **Protect and be protected:** A service in a distributed architecture should adopt mechanisms to preserve its own integrity and protect itself from failures.
+At the same time, it should be designed to be resilient to failures in other services.

+1. **Health Checks:** Implement health checks to monitor the system's status and detect failures early, allowing you to take corrective actions before they impact users.
+It's important to mention that health checks should actually check the system's health, not just return a HTML with 200 status code.

+1. **Rate Limiting:** Implement rate limiting to prevent abuse and protect the system from excessive traffic, ensuring that it remains responsive and available to legitimate users.

+1. **Circuit Breaker:** Circuit breakers can be used to temporarily block requests to a failing service and redirect them to a fallback mechanism.
+Preventing cascading failures.

+1. **API Gateway:** An API Gateway can be used to manage incoming requests, enforce policies, and provide a unified interface to the underlying services.
+It's important to mention that it can be use to implement rate limiting and circuit breakers, for example.

+1. **Service Mesh:** A service mesh can be used to manage service-to-service communication, provide observability, and enforce security policies.
+It can also help with resilience by providing features like circuit breaking, retries, and timeouts.